MicrosoftDocs/windows-ai-docs/docs/windows-ml/onnx-versions.md

 | Windows 10, version 1809 (build 17763) | 1.2.2 | 7 |

 If you are developing using Windows Insider Flights builds, please check our [release notes](release-notes.md) for the minimum and maximum supported ONNX versions in flights of the Windows 10 SDK.

+## ONNX opset converter

+The ONNX API provides a library for converting ONNX models between different opset versions.
+This allows developers and data scientists to either upgrade an existing ONNX model to a newer version, or downgrade the model to an older version of the ONNX spec.

+[The version converter](https://github.com/onnx/onnx/blob/master/docs/VersionConverter.md) may be invoked either via C++ or Python APIs.
+There is also a [tutorial](https://github.com/onnx/tutorials/blob/master/tutorials/ExportModelFromPyTorchToDifferentONNXOpsetVersions.md) that provides several examples on how to upgrade and downgrade an ONNX model to a new target opset.

 [!INCLUDE [help](../includes/get-help.md)]